sifis-home/meson-demo/README.md

    # Create a build directory an configure its settings
    meson setup --buildtype release .build-directory

-   # Build the project with the platform build system (normally ninja, could be others)
+   # Build the project with the platform build system (normally ninja, but could be others)
    meson compile -C .build-directory

    # Create a second build directory for the code coverage